dxlliv/planner/docs/configuration.md

 For now the only supported platform is Instagram.

 ##### locale
-You can set another language, but only a few are supported.
+You can set another language, but there are only a few available.

 ##### features
-From here you can choose which features to keep enabled.
+From here you can choose which features to enable.